sajmoni/make-js-lib/README.md

 npx make-js-lib <library-name>
 ```

-_Usage with `npx` ensures that you are always using the latest version_

 ### Before you start

 If you intend to publish this to `npm`, then you should check the availability of your name with [`npm-name-cli`](https://github.com/sindresorhus/npm-name-cli):